 When it comes to rehab, detoxing is an important step that people can’t skip.
 Without proper detox, many people fail to start their rehab experience.
 Some rehab centers won’t even admit people until they undergo detox.
-So, how does detox work and why is it so important?
+So, how do drug detox programs work and why are they so important?

 What Is Detox?

 Detox is the process of removing toxins from the body.
 When people think of detoxing, they usually think of drug detox.
 However, anyone can detox to remove toxins from the body.
 Some people detox regularly to remove toxins from the foods that they eat as well as environmental toxins.

 In terms of drug detox, people stop taking drugs to give their bodies a chance to remove drug toxins.
 Unlike most food toxins, however, detoxing from drugs can cause withdrawal.
 In either case, the body has all the tools that it needs to remove these toxins.
 However, people still have to help their bodies by not taking any more of the substances that they’re detoxing from.